Primitive Evolution ROLE

 CONTEXT

-This project explores the generation of 2D and 3D geometries through algorithmic simulations inspired by natural aggregation patterns.
+This project explores the generation of complex geometries through algorithmic growth models inspired by natural aggregation systems such as lichens, coral, and root structures.

 Key Insights